Health Physics (M.A.S.)

 This professional master’s degree program delves into the knowledge and skills needed to enter the workforce as a highly trained health physics professional.
 Key skills to be accrued include applying radiation protection principles, implementing radiation protection programs, assessing radiation exposure and health risks, monitoring radiological release and environmental radiation, designing radiation controls and measurement devices, and developing radiation protection measures for regulatory compliance.

-The degree is ideal for working professionals as all coursework, with the exception of a week-long instrumentation course, can be taken with in-demand, online classes.
+The degree is ideal for working professionals as all coursework, with the exception of a week-long instrumentation course and an optional radiochemistry lab course, can be taken online.
 The program also focuses on developing skills needed to succeed as a professional, such as project management, public speaking, and team leadership.
 Specializations include Radiochemistry and Radiological Security, Emergency Preparedness and Response.

 Health physicists are employed in the following sectors: healthcare, nuclear energy, higher education, government, and the military.
 Job titles include: